purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/autonomous-movement-basic.rst

 .. note:: This tutorial covers only sequential movement (only one subsystem operating at a time).
           For a tutorial on asynchronous movements, see `Asynchronous Autonomous Movement <./autonomous-movement-async.html>`_.

 Arguably the most fundamental task with regard to creating a good autonomous routine is ensuring consistent and accurate movement of the chassis.
 Robotic autonomous movement is an unsolved problem even among professional engineers, so it is obviously a difficult task.
-OkapiLib won't promise to make your robot move perfectly in autonomous, but it makes it much easier to get reasonably accurate autonomous movements with little difficulty.
+OkapiLib makes it easy to get reasonably accurate autonomous movements.

 The basis for this autonomous movement is the ``ChassisController`` class.
 Take a look at its `API <../../api/chassis/controller/chassis-controller-integrated.html>`_ and `concept page <../concepts/chassiscontroller.html>`_ for more detailed info on it.

 We'll use a ``ChassisControllerIntegrated`` for this tutorial, using the V5 motors' onboard